Three people taken to hospital after rollover accident

 MARKLEVILLE — A 10-year-old was trapped after a vehicle rolled over in a car accident that sent the child and two women to the hospital late Tuesday night.

-Brayden Sproles, 10, was flown to Riley Hospital for Children in Indianapolis after he was trapped beneath a white 2014 Volkswagon Beetle driven by his sister, Katelyn Sproles, 20.
+Brayden Sproles, 10, was flown to Riley Hospital for Children in Indianapolis after he was trapped beneath a white 2014 Volkswagen Beetle driven by his sister, Katelyn Sproles, 20.

 The accident occurred at 11:14 p.m. near the intersection of County Road 300 East and U.S. Highway 36.

-Brayden Sproles, from New Castle, was partially trapped beneath the Volkswagon that rolled "several times into a field," according to an accident report by the Madison County Sheriff's Department.
+Brayden Sproles, from New Castle, was partially trapped beneath the Volkswagen that rolled “several times into a field,” according to an accident report by the Madison County Sheriff’s Department.

-His sister, who was driving at the time of the accident, flagged down bystanders to help free her brother from beneath the vehicle, according to the report.
+His sister flagged down bystanders to help free her brother from beneath the vehicle, according to the report.

 Katelyn Sproles, also from New Castle, told sheriff’s deputies she was driving about 60 mph southbound on County Road 300 East when she approached the highway.
 She said she was not familiar with the area and did not see the stop sign at the intersection until she was “already passed it,” the report stated.